xterm-x11/docs/docs/tabs.md

 This page is under construction.

-Tasks for the technical writer:

-Explain why tabs are not the best for a terminal emulator and explain how to achieve the tab-like behavior.
+XTerm does not offer tabs as a feature on purpose.
+This page will explain readers how to use XTerm without tabs and why lacking tabs is not a UX inconvenience.